-Vanilla Bean Syrup is perfect for making vanilla bean lattes.
-Making this vanilla bean syrup recipe at home with only three ingredients is super easy and most grocery stores sell vanilla beans.
+Vanilla Bean Syrup is perfect for vanilla bean lattes.
+Making this vanilla syrup recipe at home with only three ingredients is super easy.

 In fact, the closest coffee shop to her house that sells vanilla bean lattes is about 35 miles away.
 So, I decided to share a recipe for making vanilla bean syrup for all your favorite coffee drinks!

-What’s so special about a vanilla bean latte?
-It’s the vanilla bean syrup and vanilla bean syrup is all about the beautiful little black vanilla bean seeds.
-You can make vanilla syrup for coffee using vanilla extract but when it’s missing the vanilla bean seeds it’s just not the same.
+What’s so special about vanilla bean syrup?
+It has a deeper vanilla flavor than traditional vanilla syrup and includes beautiful little black vanilla bean seeds.
+You can make vanilla syrup for coffee using vanilla extract, but when it’s missing the vanilla bean seeds, it’s just not the same.

 How To Make Vanilla Bean Syrup